 But… it’s almost certain that we will pay you no advance.
 Not that we wouldn’t like to, but the economics of being a small, start-up publisher just don’t allow it.

 Instead, we will actively market your book.
 We simply don’t believe in the one-season-only-catalog-listing-with-hundreds-of-competing-titles as a reasonable, intelligent or effective way to sell books.
-We’ll expect you to participate, and to consider our suggestions, but we will not expect you to handle the bulk of the marketing duties—unlike many of the “big” publishers who give your book a very short time to sink or swim and expect you to hire the publicist, arrange and pay for a book tour, etc.
+We’ll expect you to participate, and to consider our suggestions, but we will not expect you to handle all of the marketing duties—unlike many of the “big” publishers who give your book a very short time to sink or swim and expect you to hire the publicist, arrange and pay for a book tour, etc.

 So you won’t be the flavor of this month and gone the next.

 And speaking of months, we’ll try to get your completed manuscript turned into a published book in 6 to 8 months, not one to two years as you will find with the big boys.
 As far as fiction is concerned, we are most interested in edgy, thought-provoking, soul-searching, foundation-rattling, gut-wrenching literary or contemporary fiction.
+Or perhaps a great mystery, or even a series.

 If you’re still reading and you have something worthwhile, either a completed fiction manuscript or an in-depth non-fiction proposal with a table of contents, sample chapters, and author bio, please DO NOT mail them to us.
 Instead, keep them in a safe place and send a brief e-mail to firstname.lastname@example.org, telling us a bit about your project and why you think it should see the light of day.
 (And NO attachments) We’d rather begin a conversation.
 We don’t like the one-shot-or-nothing query letter.
 It’s a foolish way to judge an entire work of authorship and we’d prefer not to play that game.